eduvpn/documentation/PORT_SHARING.md

 ports fails, there is a fallback to the special ones which have a higher chance of working.

+Remember to also [adjust](#firewall) the firewall accordingly when you change the ports!

 ## Web Server

 ### CentOS / Fedora